rkanter/MealSplitCalculator/README.md

 # Meal Split Calculator
-A simple webpage that helps me calculate how to split the cost of a meal with other people.
+A simple webpage that helps calculate how to split the cost of a meal with other people.

-# TODO

 1. [Overview](#overview)
 1. [How to Use](#how-to-use)